forcequitOS/Summit/README.md

 Fields: These are the core of everything.
 Each has a label and a value.

 MultiFields: A variety of field, they have a constant label, but they can change values when clicked.
 You define the amount of values now!
+(With labels being modifiable soon!)

 Footers: These contain either text or a link to a webpage (your choice) and you can have up to 4 of them

 subHeading: It's just the small text that displays underneath your app's name.
 You can use one of these, OR one MultiSubheading, not both.

 MultiSubheading: A subHeading that changes values when clicked, similar to a MultiField in purpose.
-Remember, as stated above, only one subHeading OR a MultiHeading, you can't have both.
+Remember, as stated above, only one subHeading OR a multiSubheading, you can't have both.

 windowWidth and windowHeight: Self explanatory.
+These are actually optional, if you're okay with the defaults, you don't have to add them.

 # Do I need to provide my app name and icon manually?